Khan’s office under fire for suggesting white families ‘don’t represent Londoners’

 The Labour London mayor was criticised over the message, which appeared as part of a guide to his and the Greater London Authority’s (GLA) brand.

-The guide opened with the words: “A City For All Londoners”, and promised to appeal to all ages, genders, sexual orientations and family make-ups.
+The guide opened with the words: “A City for All Londoners”, and promised to appeal to all ages, genders, sexual orientations and family make-ups.

 But a picture of a couple and their two children walking along the Thames, with parliament in the background, was highlighted as an example of pictures not to use.
 A label on the picture read: “Doesn’t represent real Londoners”.